-Louisburg College cannot release your high school transcript and test scores that you used for admissions purposes here.
-You will need to contact your high school counselor to secure your high school transcript.
-It is a good idea to follow up after the request is made to ensure that it has been sent by your school counselor and received at the institution.
-To secure your test scores (SAT/ACT), you will need to visit www.collegeboard.org.
-You must have your username and password to request that your scores be sent to another college/university.
+Louisburg College cannot release your high school transcript and test scores that you used for admissions purposes at Louisburg College.
+Contact your high school counselor to secure your high school transcript.
+It is advisable to follow up after the request to ensure that your school counselor mailed the transcript and the institution has received it.
+To secure your SAT and ACT scores visit www.collegeboard.org, and use your username and password to request the organization to send your scores to another college or university.

-- A completed application including your application fee
+- A completed application, including your application fee

 - Official transcripts from every college that you have attended

 - An official high school transcript if requested

 - Your SAT/ACT scores, if requested.

 - An essay of usually between 250-500 words